The Best Philodendrons to Grow Indoors

 Leaves can be toxic to both people and pets when ingested.
 Some people can also have a mild allergic reaction if their skin comes in contact with the sap.
 When repotting or pruning plants, wear gloves as a precaution.
 See more Common Poisonous Plants for Dogs and Cats.

-Philodendrons may produce spade-shaped flowers when grown outdoors in a tropical climate, but it’s extremely rare for housebound plants to bloom.
+They may produce spade-shaped flowers when grown outdoors in a tropical climate, but it’s extremely rare for indoor philodendrons to bloom.

 Philodendron lookalikes:

 Two plants often mistaken for philodendrons are pothos (Epipremnum aureum) and Swiss cheese plant (Monstera deliciosa), which is sometimes erroneously called “split-leaf philodendron”.
-Like philodendrons, these plants are members of Araceae, the arum family, and share many common characteristics.
-Even though they are close relatives, there are some distinct differences in appearance and growth habit that make each plant type unique.
+Like philodendrons, these plants are members of Araceae, the arum family, and share many common characteristics; however, there are distinct differences that make each plant unique.

 Where to grow:

 The best spot is near a window where the sunlight does not directly hit the foliage.
 Avoid placing your plants near cold drafts or heating and air-conditioning vents.
-While they're usually grown as houseplants, philodendrons can be grown outdoors as tropical perennials in warmer climates (Zone 10 and above), depending on the species.
-You can also treat your indoor plants to a summer vacation outdoors as long as you keep them in a spot shaded from direct sunlight, such as a covered patio or screened-in porch.
+You can also treat them to a summer vacation outdoors as long as you keep them in a spot shaded from direct sunlight.

 Temperature and humidity: